 Due to the Department's financial systems limitations, budgetary data does not agree with proprietary expenses and capitalized assets.
 This difference is a previously identified deficiency.

 The following adjustments (absolute value) were made to balance the Reconciliation of Net Cost of Operations to Budget:

-Doll ars in Millions Resources that Finance the Acquisition of Assets \$ 19,061.5 Revaluation of Assets or Liabilities \$ 675.3 Other Components not Requiring or Generating Resources \$ 4,649.4 Total Amount \$ 24,386.2
+Adjustments to Reconcile Net Cost of Operations to Budget Dolla Dollars in Millions Resources that Finance the Acquisition of Assets \$ 5,936.5 Revaluation of Assets or Liabilities \$ 3,178.2 Other Components not Requiring or Generating Resources \$ 4,900.5 Total Amount \$ 14,015.2

-The following Reconciliation of Net Cost of Operations to Budget lines are presented as combined instead of consolidated due to intra-agency budgetary transactions not being eliminated:
+The following Reconciliation of Net Cost of Operations to Budget lines are presented as combined instead of consolidated as intra-agency budgetary transactions are not being eliminated: